-The House FY22 Commerce, Justice, Science and Related Agencies (CJS) Appropriations bill that was approved by the Appropriations Commerce-Justice-Science Subcommittee on July 12 illustrates support for Department of Justice state and local law enforcement assistance programs.
+The House FY22 Commerce, Justice, Science and Related Agencies (CJS) Appropriations bill, H.R.
+4505, illustrates support for Department of Justice state and local law enforcement assistance programs.
 It recognizes that these programs provide invaluable resources, training, and technical assistance to state and local law enforcement agencies, keeping our communities safe.
-However, we have serious concerns with provisions within the CJS Appropriations bill that attempt to pursue the goals of the partisan George Floyd Justice in Policing Act (H.R.
+However, we have serious concerns with provisions within H.R.
+4505 that attempt to pursue the goals of the George Floyd Justice in Policing Act (H.R.
 1280) and attach strings to these programs, particularly the Byrne JAG Program and the COPS Program.

-The most concerning are the requirements that state and local law enforcement agencies must begin or have completed an accreditation process and must be certified by the Attorney General to have met certain standards laid out in the legislation to receive FY 22 state and local law enforcement assistance grants.
-These provisions have the potential to jeopardize public safety by withholding much needed grant funds from states and localities as there is no reasonable way for many of these requirements to be completed by the next fiscal year.
+The most concerning are the requirements that state and local law enforcement agencies must begin or have completed an accreditation process and must be certified by the Attorney General to have met certain standards laid out in the legislation to receive FY 2022 state and local law enforcement assistance grants.
+These provisions have the potential to jeopardize public safety by withholding much needed grant funds from states and localities as there is no reasonable way for many of these requirements to be completed by the Fiscal 2022 grant cycle.
 This effectively would "defund" many law enforcement agencies and negatively impact public safety at a time when violent crime rates are skyrocketing in cities and communities across the country.